cronvel/rest-query/README.md

 The `context.objectNode` contains the freshly created *objectNode*.

-If `context.deletedDocument` is set, this is the document that have been deleted (this is the same document as `context.existingDocument` in the *beforeCreate* hook).
+If `context.hook.deletedDocument` is set, this is the document that have been deleted (this is the same document as `context.hook.existingDocument` in the *beforeCreate* hook).

 If `context.linkerObjectNode` is set, then the freshly created resource is linked by that *objectNode* (e.g. PUT on a link).